How to build the initial client-base for your online tutoring business

 Here are a few ways in which you can go forward with marketing in your local area:

 - Partner with the local brands in your area which are already established.
 People visit supermarkets, restaurants, coffee shops, and the like on a regular basis.
-You can leverage their client databases and use it for targeted email marketing.
+You can leverage their client databases and use them for targeted email marketing.

 - Reach a larger section of the local audience with classified ads.
 These will help you reach the newspaper reading clients ( that is, most of the potential clients), at a low cost with higher returns.